 Level Required for Acceptance

 Hebrew is the language of instruction at the Hebrew University; therefore, a certain level of Hebrew language proficiency is a requirement for admission.
 This requirement applies to applicants for undergraduate, graduate, and supplementary programs as well as those with the status of "Special Student" (excluding MA programs taught in English).

-A special track in the BA program in English is offered for applicants lacking Hebrew proficiency.
+A special track in the BA program in English (Literature) is offered for applicants lacking Hebrew proficiency.
 Students will start with their program in English and improve their Hebrew during that year.
 The second major will be added in the second year, making it a four-year program.

 The following departments require a more advanced level of Hebrew: